 Director: David Moore

 The M. Louis Salmon Library supports the information, instructional, and research needs of faculty, staff, students, and the surrounding community.
-It is housed in a 105,000 square feet facility which includes an InfoArcade, and several computer labs, including a math tutorial lab, four general-purpose labs and a 75 seat lecture hall.
+It is housed in a 105,000 square feet facility which includes an InfoArcade, five general-purpose laboratories, and a 75-seat lecture hall.
 It also houses the Faculty Resource Center (FRC) for the University.
 Over 250 workstations are supported in the facility.
 There is also a coffee shot on the ground floor with a large area for collaborative study, complete with comfortable seating and white boards.

 The Library supports the academic and research programs of the University.
 It has a collection of over 350,000 print volumes, a selective collection of over 500,000 United States government publications, and over 600,000 materials in microform, and manuscript collections.
 In addition to books and microform materials, the Library offers a broad selection of books, journals, newspapers and other serials in electronic form.
 Approximately 67,000 online paid periodical titles, over 65,000 electronic books and over 350 databases can be accessed both on and off campus via the Library website at http://lib.uah.edu In addition, the University Archives/Special Collections offer a number of unique collections, including the papers of former Congressman Robert Jones, the personal Library of Willy Ley, the architectural research collection of Harvie P. Jones, and several space-related collections involving such projects as the Saturn V rocket, Skylab and Apollo-Soyuz.

 For students in science and engineering and technology, research at UAH is supported by the Redstone Scientific Information Center (RSIC), located five miles from campus.
 RSIC was developed to support the wide-ranging research interests of NASA and the United States Army Missile Command and is one of the finest technical libraries in the Southeast.
-UAH subscribes to numerous full-text and bibliographical data bases each of which supports specific colleges, including Liberal Arts, Nursing, Administrative Science, Engineering, and Science.
+UAH subscribes to numerous full-text and bibliographical databases each of which supports specific colleges, including Arts, Humanities, and Social Sciences; Business; Education; Engineering; Nursing; Professional and Continuing Studies; and Science.

-UAH subscribes to numerous full-text databases each of which supports specific colleges including: Liberal Arts, Nursing, Business Administration, Engineering, and Science.
+UAH subscribes to numerous full-text databases each of which supports specific colleges including: Arts, Humanities, and Social Sciences; Business; Education; Engineering; Nursing; Professional and Continuing Studies; and Science.
 The Library is privileged to provide access to many major online resources including the entire Elsevier collection through Science Direct and Scopus, Springer, CINAHL, the IEEE collection through IEEExplore, ABI/Inform, Bloomberg Terminals, Academic Search Complete, and JSTOR (Journal Storage).
 The Library is also a member of several consortia that provide access to research materials not owned by libraries in north Alabama.
 Its membership in the Online Computer Library Center (OCLC) and the Network of Alabama Academic Libraries (NAAL) facilitates rapid document delivery/interlibrary loan service to faculty and students without charge.